eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/PCF Exchange Kit/page_adoption-view.md

 ## STANDARDS

-The standards for release 24.03 will be published soon.
+The standards this release will be published soon.
 Our relevant standards can be downloaded from the official [Catena-X Standard Library](https://catena-x.net/de/standard-library):

-- Product Carbon Footprint Data Model (Version 2.0.0)
-- Product Carbon Footprint Request API (Version 2.0.0)
-- Triangle PCF Request (Version 2.1.0)
-- Product Carbon Footprint Calculation Integration (Version 1.0.0)
+- Product Carbon Footprint UseCase (Version 1.0.0)
 - Product Carbon Footprint Rulebook (Version 2.0.0)

 ## NOTICE